 Sleep Safety Council slates emission tests

-The Sleep Products Safety Council (SPSC) has selected the Research Triangle Institute to conduct emissions tests on a random sample of mattresses to evaluated them for potential health hazards.
-SPSC decided to select an independent research organization after news reports by a Philadelphia television station reported earlier in 1993 on the potential health hazards of fumes from mattresses.
+The Sleep Products Safety Council (SPSC) has selected the Research Triangle Institute to conduct emissions tests on a random sample of mattresses and especially twin size futon mattresses to evaluate them for potential health hazards.
+SPSC decided to select an independent research organization after news reported by a Philadelphia television station reported earlier in 1993 on the potential health hazards of fumes from mattresses.

 The Sleep products Safety Council's (SPSC) indoor air quality task force has named Research Triangle Institute (RTI), a laboratory in Research Triangle Park, N.C. to conduct emissions tests on a representative sample of mattress constructions.

-RTI's tests, which will not involve animals, are designed to evaluate potential emissions and to determine the "extent and nature of any health problem."
-Bedding debuts in Dallas
+RTI's tests, which will not involve animals, are designed to evaluate potential emissions and to determine the "extent and nature of any health problem".
+Therefore, mattresses have to be passed this test to be launched into the market, for example of Dallas case at Bedding debuts in Dallas

 The SPSC, an organization affiliated with the International Sleep Products Association (ISPA), formed the task force earlier this year in response to news reports by a Philadelphia television station on potential health hazards from mattress fumes.

 The station, which has aired reports on health concerns over carpet fumes, sponsored a laboratory test after two viewers complained about "flu-like symptoms" from sleeping on new beds.